How To Visit The Hospital De La Santa Creu I Sant Pau This Year

-This post may contain affiliate links, meaning I earn a small commission if you make a purchase, at no additional cost to you.
+This post may contain affiliate links, meaning I earn a small commission if you make a purchase, at no additional cost.
 Please read my disclosure & privacy policy for more information.

 Brief History of the Hospital de la Santa Creu i Sant Pau

 The Hospital de la Santa Creu i Sant Pau was erected between 1902 and 1930, according to a project by Lluís Domènech i Montaner.
-Unfortunately, the Catalan modernist architect died seven years before the works were completed, so he had to be replaced by his son, also architect Pere Domènech i Roura.
+Unfortunately, the Catalan modernist architect died seven years before the works were completed, so he had to be replaced by his son, also an architect, Pere Domènech i Roura.

 Even though the original project was not fully implemented, the Hospital de la Santa Creu i Sant Pau is, to this day, the largest complex of Catalan modernist architecture in the world.
 Besides, it was declared a UNESCO World Heritage Site in 1997, in a joint inscription with the Palau de la Música Catalana!